-- 1. The permittee shall not operate EU-BULBCRUSHER unless the cartridge filter followed in series by a HEPA filter, an activated carbon filter, and a HEPA filter are installed, maintained, and operated in a satisfactory manner.
-(R 336.1224, R 336.1225, R 336.1910) - 2.
-The permittee shall not operate EU-BULBCRUSHER with a warped drum that prevents the crushing unit from sealing flush with the drum top.
-The permittee shall verify that the seal between the crusher unit and the drum is tight before each use, according to manufacturer's recommended procedures.
-(R 336.1224, R 336.1225) - 3.
-The permittee shall seal the feed chute of EU-BULBCRUSHER with a cap or other similar device whenever the unit is not in use.
-(R 336.1224, R 336.1225)
+- The permittee shall not operate EU-BULBCRUSHER with a warped drum that prevents the crushing unit from sealing flush with the drum top.
+The permittee shall verify that the seal between the crusher unit and the drum is tight before each use, according to manufacturer's recommended procedures.1 (R 336.1224, R 336.1225) - 3.
+The permittee shall seal the feed chute of EU-BULBCRUSHER with a cap or other similar device whenever the unit is not in use.1 (R 336.1224, R 336.1225)